-Missing data for binary secondary variables during the Initial Treatment Period will be imputed using NRI.
-Missing data for continuous secondary variables will be imputed using MI.
-The MI procedure for continuous variables will be similar to sensitivity analysis #1 described above for the co-primary efficacy endpoints with the following differences: 1) the imputation model will use the change from Baseline (instead of actual) values by visit and no dichotomization will be necessary; and 2) the analysis model will be based on ANCOVA as opposed to the CMH test.
+Missing data for continuous secondary efficacy variables will be imputed using MI.
+The MI procedure for continuous variables will be similar to sensitivity analysis #1 described above for the co-primary efficacy endpoints with the following differences: 1) the imputation model will use the change from Baseline (instead of actual) values by visit and no dichotomization will be necessary, and 2) the analysis model will be based on ANCOVA as opposed to the stratified CMH test.